techiew/DirectXHook/README.md

 ![create_files](https://github.com/techiew/DirectXHook/blob/master/pictures/create_files.png)

 Create a class that inherits from the IRenderCallback interface and includes "OverlayFramework.h":

 ![example_header](https://github.com/techiew/DirectXHook/blob/master/pictures/example_header.png)

 Define the Setup() and Render() functions in the .cpp file:

 ![example_source](https://github.com/techiew/DirectXHook/blob/master/pictures/example_source.png)

 **Note: Setup() is called once and Render() is called every frame.
 InitFramework() must be called on the very first line in Setup().**

 Make the hook render your stuff by adding these lines in DllMain.cpp:

 ![dllmain](https://github.com/techiew/DirectXHook/blob/master/pictures/dllmain.png)

+But we haven't yet defined anything to render...

 ### Boxes
 All rendering with the overlay framework is done using Boxes: